josephdadams/CroniclePlugins/README.md

 ## ping.py

 Performs a ping test to the hostname.

+- `hostname`: Text Field: IP or host to ping
+- `scenario`: Menu: Items `Test`, `Success`, `Failure`
+- `timeout`: Text Field: Timeout in seconds so that it won't try to ping forever

-If it pings succesfully, the job succeeds.
+* For `Test`: If it pings succesfully, the job succeeds.
 If it can't ping, it fails.

-- `hostname`: Text Field: IP or host to ping
+* For `Success`: It will ping the hostname until it succeeds (or hits the timeout).
+This lets you use the job with chaining, to only do something once it is online.
+* For `Failure`: Same as Success, but with fail.
+It will ping until it fails to respond (or hits the timeout).
+This lets you do something once the host has gone offline.

 ## rock_workflow.py